dmnrcht/BikeTracks/doc/report.md

 #### Goal

+The frontend is the Android Application given to the clients.
+It handles all the requests of the users and communicates with the REST API to retrieve the tracks.

 #### Technologies

 ##### Java

+Java is a general-purpose computer programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
+It is intended to let application developers "write once, run anywhere" (WORA), meaning that compiled Java code can run on all platforms without the need of recompilation.

 ![Java](img/java.png)

 ##### Android

+Android is a mobile operating system developed by Google, based on the Linux kernel and designed primarily for touchscreen mobile devices such as smartphones and tablets.
+In addition, Google has further developed Android TV for televisions, Android Auto for cars, and Android Wear for wrist watches, each with a specialized user interface.
+Variants of Android are also used on game consoles, digital cameras, PCs and other electronics.

 ![Android](img/android.png)

 ##### Google Maps API

+Google Maps is a web mapping service developped by Google.
+It provides a very useful API for Android which can be used to display and customize maps, search for locations, display markers and lines, ...

 ![Google Maps API](img/googlemaps.png)

 ##### SQLite

+SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+The code for SQLite is in the public domain and is thus free for use for any purpose, commercial or private.

 ![SQLite](img/sqlite.png)

 ##### GraphView

+GraphView is an open source graph plotting library for Android to programmatically create diagrams.
+It can be used to create Line Graphs, Bar Graphs, Point Graphs, ...

 ![GraphView](img/graphview.png)